twl8n/clojure-interpreter/README.md

 clojure software ilbraries.
 Unfortunately, as of 2018-02-22 it can't be turned off, so if you run a script via clojure in a directory of a project that uses deps.edn, you are forced to use those deps.
 This is a big problem if the deps happen to be broken.

+[3] There is a way to add dependencies dynamically using pomegranate.

 #### printf and buffered output